POPWorldMedia/POPBlog/README.md

 ## Roadmap

 The intention for v1 is to do simple blog posts, RSS, optional attachments, storage of podcast files in Azure storage.
-It will be done when it has been placed in a several production applications.
+It will be done when it has been placed in several production applications.
+So far it's on [my blog](https://jeffputz.com/) and the [CoasterBuzz Podcast](https://podcast.coasterbuzz.com/).

 ## About this project